AnujPancholi/ts-jadsl/README.md

 - `get(index: number): T | null` Returns element at `index`.
 Returns `null` if index is out of bounds for the list.

-- `deleteAt(index: number): T | null`: Deletes element at `index`, returns the deleted element.
+- `deleteAt(index: number): T | null` Deletes element at `index`, returns the deleted element.
 Returns `null` if index is out of bounds and delete is not performed.

 - `toArray(): T[]` Returns an array of elements of the list, in order.